Luracast/Restler-Application/README.md

 #### More Documentation

-Refer to all database related sections on [Laravel 4.2 website](http://laravel.com/docs/4.2).
+Refer to all database related sections on [Laravel 5.2 website](http://laravel.com/docs/5.2).
+But folder structure of the application is like [Laravel 4.2](http://laravel.com/docs/4.2)

 #### What to do next?